yc-actions/yc-obj-storage-upload/README.md

 ## Permissions

 To perform this action, it is required that the service account on behalf of which we are acting has granted the `storage.uploader` role or greater.
+If you want to clear bucket before uploading files using `clear: true` option, the service account should have `storage.editor` role or greater.

 ## License Summary